nowisesys/whoson-win/README.txt

    The application settings are configured in whoson.exe.config.
 The default configuration is setup to use a WhosOn SOAP service on localhost.
 At least change the endpoint URL.

+   The client must be registered as an event source.
+Run this command as administator:

+      whoson.exe -r

 ** BUFFER SIZES: